 A few months ago I also observed a friend getting the ‘turn up and go’ assistance at the ticket gates (as I’ve never had to use it myself), and I was very impressed with it.
 They took her all the way to the platform and got her on to the front carriage of the train, and alerted the station she was heading for that she needed help.
 It was a very friendly and efficient service, and she got back to her hotel easily.

 I tend to go through stations on my own though, it’s very rare that I need to ask for help.
 I can usually find the signage easily enough.
 It just takes me a few seconds longer than other people, and I have to walk closer to the signs or use my monocular (my little telescope).
 But even the signs hanging down from the ceilings I can generally read when I get just underneath them, without using my monocular, because of their clear font and contrast.
-TFL have a whole set of design standards and design principles that you can look through.
+TFL have a whole set of design standards that you can look through.
 A lot more thought goes into their signs and displays than you might realise.

 So I can read the signs, but it might sometimes take me a few seconds longer to find them than the average person – e.g. the direction signs to the Tube line I want to get, and then the signs that point to which direction of travel I want to go in, and then the Way Out signs on the platform at my final destination.
 I know roughly where the signs will be and what they will look like, but it just takes a couple of seconds longer to locate them initially.
 If need be, I will step aside and let other people go past me so I’m not blocking their way while I quickly look.